How to open a bank account in Iceland

 Can I open a bank account online in Iceland?

+Yes, Icelandic banks will allow you to open a bank account online once you have your electronic ID.
+However, as non-EEA/EFTA citizens need to apply for an ID number in person, you may not be able to start the process until you’ve arrived in Iceland.
 If you’d like to have your bank account set up before you move to Iceland, consider opening one with an online bank.
 This way, you can begin enjoying the Icelandic life as soon as you settle into your new home.
 One important caveat—if you want all the security and services of a traditional bank, avoid e-money companies and opt for a fully licensed bank.

 What is the difference between a banking license and an e-money license?